Saint Peter Port Harbour: History

 The earliest evidence of shipping was the discover of a wreck in 1982 in the entrance of the harbour, which has been named "Asterix".
 It is thought to be a 3rd-century Roman cargo vessel and was probably at anchor or grounded when the fire broke out.

 The first breakwater, from before the 13th century was a mole, made of loose stones, where the Albert Pier now stands.
 In 1605, a Royal Charter authorised a pettie Custume tax on imports to Guernsey to pay for harbour development.

 The English Civil War saw the harbour in the firing line in 1643 between the Royalist held Castle Cornet and the Parliamentarian held town.
 Cannonballs fired from the castle caused some damage to the town.

 In 1831 gas lamps replaced oil lamps on quays, in 1857 electric lights were demonstrated.
 The harbour piers were extended by 1864 to allow ships to berth at any state of the tide.
 Problems were experienced with many piers, quicksand, subsidence and bulges were often solved with piles and by reducing the weight through making problem piers hollow.
 Dredging in 1899 and removal of some rock from the harbour bed, improved services.

 Since 1881 the harbour has housed the Saint Peter Port Lifeboat Station, originally in a building on the Castle Pier.

-The First World War saw the establishment of a French seaplane base, on the pier close to Castle Cornet, in St Peter Port.
+The First World War saw the establishment of a French seaplane base, on the pier close to Castle Cornet.
 The pilots flew on constant watch for German submarines.